MoserMichael/openshift-memusage/MEM.md

 - type [mcache](https://github.com/golang/go/blob/master/src/runtime/mcache.go) used to allocate memory objects of up to to 32768 bytes (maxSmallSize constant. this object owns a set mspan objecs.
 There is one mcache per operating system thread - the M type that holds all per thread data owns an mcache; this increases performance because no lock has to be acquired if an allocation is coming from the per thread mcache.
 Initially all mspan objects are empty, they are filled up upon demand, as allocations are made.

-# flow of a memory allocation in go
+# Flow of a memory allocation in go

 the allocator entry point is function [mallocgc](https://github.com/golang/go/blob/master/src/runtime/malloc.go) Actually the task of mallocgc is relatively simple as there is no 'free' function in a garbage collected language ;-)